escapegameibk/host/README.md

 - Any other value(s) as defined by the parser for that specific action

-Documentation on how the commands are parsed and executed may be found in src/interface.c.
+Documentation on how the commands are parsed and executed may be found in src/interface.c, where they are parsed inside a switch statement.
 Further documentation is a TODO.

+It is currently not possible to configure the interface during runtime via triggers, or depend on internal state via dependencies.

 ### Core